ibm-cloud-docs/security-compliance/collector.md

 2. In the navigation, click **Collectors**.
 3. Click the **New collector** icon.
 4. Give your collector a name and description.
 It is helpful to ensure that the name is unique across your organization so that its intended purpose is clear to other members of your team.
-5. Select a **Type**.
-Options include **Restricted** and **Unrestricted**.

-  **Restricted**: A restricted collector is used most often for on-premises resources that exist behind a firewall and is not needed to access resources from public cloud environment.
-To scan resources from on-premises or private cloud environment, the collector must install the Nmap package to be able to run an Nmap network scan.

-  **Unrestricted**: An unrestricted collector is installed in a way in which it might have access to all of the environments that you want to scan including on-premises or private clouds and other public clouds.
-Depending on how you plan to use your collector, it might have access to a public cloud environment and it might not need to run Nmap scans.

 When the collector is created successfully, the status updates to **Ready to install**.